-I know it sounds like a daunting task, and it may be just that for someone who is not a numbers nerd like I am, but it’s a must if you want to get your finances back on track.
+I know it sounds like a daunting task, and it may be just that for someone who is not a numbers nerd like me, but it’s a must if you want to get your finances back on track.

-There is one good thing about tracking your expenses to reduce them: you’re doing something about your debt using a visual.
+One good thing about tracking your expenses to reduce them is that you’re doing something about your debt using a visual.

 Once we set up and printed our pay-down chart, it was nice to start crossing off payments to evaluate where we stood and how much further ahead we would be if we could crush even more debt.

-In other words, doing and seeing are very important when it comes to your money.
+In other words, doing and seeing are very important for your money.

-It’s all part of being a responsible adult and taking charge of how much you earn, where your money is going and keeping debt to a minimum, if any at all.
+It’s all part of being a responsible adult and taking charge of how much you earn, where your money is going and keeping debt to a minimum if any.